Max Ophüls: Exile and postwar career

 Predicting the Nazi ascendancy, Ophüls, a Jew, fled to France in 1933 after the Reichstag fire and became a French citizen in 1938.
 After France fell to Germany, he traveled through Switzerland and Italy, where he had directed Everybody's Woman (1934).
 In July 1941, before leaving for the United States, he stayed in Portugal, in Estoril, at Casa Mar e Sol.
 Once in Hollywood, championed by director Preston Sturges, a longtime fan, he directed a number of distinguished films.

 His first Hollywood film was the Douglas Fairbanks, Jr. vehicle The Exile (1947).
 Ophüls's Letter from an Unknown Woman (1948), derived from a Stefan Zweig novella, is the most highly regarded of the American films.
 Caught (1949) and The Reckless Moment (1949) followed before his return to Europe in 1950.

 Back in France, Ophüls directed and collaborated on the adaptation of Arthur Schnitzler's La Ronde (1950), which won the 1951 BAFTA Award for Best Film, and Lola Montès (1955), starring Martine Carol and Peter Ustinov, as well as Le Plaisir and The Earrings of Madame de...
 (1953), the latter with Danielle Darrieux and Charles Boyer, which capped his career.
-Ophüls died from rheumatic heart disease on 26 March 1957 in Hamburg, while shooting interiors on The Lovers of Montparnasse, and was buried in Le Père Lachaise Cemetery in Paris.
-This final film was completed by his friend Jacques Becker.

-Ophüls's son Marcel Ophüls became a documentary-film maker, director of The Sorrow and the Pity and other films examining the nature of political power.